Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/rtl/single_cycle/README.md

 | ![Single_Sine](../graph/output/single_sine_graph.png)         | ![Single_Triangle](../graph/output/single_triangle_graph.png) |

 ## Documentation
-There are number of changes required from Lab 4: From looking at both the reference program and out F1 RISC-V code, there a number of changes that must be implemented to successfully execute the new instructions found in these programs.
+There are number of changes required from Lab 4: From looking at both the reference program and our F1 RISC-V code, there a number of changes that must be implemented to successfully execute the new instructions found in these programs.
 The processor needs to be updated to include the following instructions:
 - ADDI (already done from lab4)
 - BNE (already done from lab4)
 - ADD